lana-shanghai/workshop-madara/README.md

 Clone, build, and run [Madara repository](https://github.com/keep-starknet-strange/madara)

 `git clone https://github.com/keep-starknet-strange/madara.git`

 `cargo +nightly build --release`

 `cargo +nightly run --release -- --dev`

 Head to the [explorer](https://polkadot.js.org/apps/#/explorer) and verify that your local node is producing blocks!
+On the left dropdown menu, at the bottom choose `Development` and connect to local node.
+Don't forget to click `Switch` at the top of the menu.

 ## Scarb package manager

-Optionally, take the pre-built contracts from the scripts.
+For the [scripts repository](https://github.com/lana-shanghai/madara_contract_scripts), we will need to build Cairo contracts.Optionally, use the pre-built contracts from the `contracts` folder.

 To build your own Cairo contracts, you will need the scarb package manager: